-For 35 years, FOLIATEC.com feels the pulse of the tuning scene
+FOLIATEC®.com takes the pulse of the tuning scene for 35 years

-Future starts in 1982: The legendary C64 enters the market, and acts like turbo charger for the home computer market – and in addition, the legendary smiley emoticon is used in an e-mail for the first time.
-At this time, Michael Böhm also produced a broad grin on the people’s face by founding the company FOLIATEC.com – at least on those people’s faces that let themselves be carried a bit at least by the huge tuning wave.
-From a holiday in the US the trendsetter brought back the widely present window tinting as a practical film solution for retrofitting.
-Such a product had been available on the other side of the pond since 1966 already, but in most parts of Europe it was completely unknown.
-The first small batch from his travel luggage was virtually snatched from the hands of Michael Böhm and the company founding followed hot on the heels.
+In 1982, the future is made: The legendary C64 comes onto the market and acts like a turbocharger for the home computer market - in addition, the legendary smiley emoticon is used in an e-mail for the first time.
+Michael Böhm also puts a grin on people's faces back then with the founding of the company FOLIATEC®.com - at least those who let themselves be carried along a bit by the massive tuning wave.
+From a vacation in America, the trendsetter brought back the ubiquitous window tinting as a practical film solution for retrofitting.
+On the other side of the pond, this had already been available since 1966, but in large parts of Europe such a product was still completely unknown.
+The first small batch from his travel luggage was literally snatched out of Böhm's hands, and the founding of the company followed on its heels.

-FOLIA TEC, as the company was to be written during offline times at first, was a huge success.
-As 24 h online shops had not been invented yet, and even BTX had just only appeared, a day-and-night telephone hotline dealt with that intent to order.
-From this point on, the headquarters of the company, which at the time was still located in the sleepy town of Burgfarnbach, mutated to a trendsetting company – and the tuning scene was wide awake every time a new catalogue was published.
+FOLIA TEC, as it was initially to be spelled in the offline age, became a huge success.
+Since 24-hour online stores had not yet been invented and even BTX was only just appearing on the "screen", a day-and-night telephone hotline took care of those who wanted to place orders.
+From then on, the company's headquarters, still located in sleepy Burgfarnbach at the time, mutated into a trend factory - and the tuning scene is wide awake every time a new catalog comes out.

-In the middle of the 80ies, red tail lights and chrome strips on the car park in front of the disco were completely out: Black was not only the sound coming from speaker boxes, but was also the new styling credo in the tuning field.
-For this reason FOLIA TEC introduces the StopLight Styling Spray on to the market in 1985 which permits simple shading of the tail lights.
-In 1987, StripeLine follows, the mat black shading for all chromium trims.
-How hip the dark look was at that time, is demonstrated by the fact that even vehicle manufacturer BMW offered something similar ex works with Shadowline.
+In the mid-80s, red taillights and chrome stripes in the parking lot in front of the disco are suddenly totally out: Black not only comes out of the boxes, but is also a new styling credo in tuning.
+That's why FOLIA TEC launches the StopLight Styling Spray in 1985, which makes it easy to tint the taillights.
+In 1987, StripeLine is added, the matte black tint for all chrome trim strips.
+Just how trendy the dark look was at the time is shown by the fact that even carmaker BMW offered something similar ex works in the form of Shadowline.

-In the 90ies, the world turned more colourful again, but on the interior most vehicles continued to be black and grey.
-In 1992, FOLIA TEC provided a remedy in many cases, and for the first time sold the Interior Styling Spray, which was suitable for all artificial leather parts, such as door panelling, gear knobs or seats.
-In the meantime, alloy wheels were compulsory for sporty cars, but functional drabness still continued to reign.
-Exactly twenty years ago, FOLIA TEC had the idea of the styling classic to be applied by everybody, which has permanently reinvented itself up to today with new colours and variations: the Brake Caliper Lacquer available currently in twenty-five different colours.
-In the year 2000, the company gave full throttle again when it moved into the new company headquarters in the more fashionable German town of Nuremberg.
-From there, the own products are sold to about fifty countries around the globe.
-The new headquarter is just right because a new tuning boom is lurking over the horizon.
+In the 90s, the world became colorful again, but inside most vehicles remained black and gray.
+In 1992, FOLIA TEC provided a remedy in many cases and sold the interior styling spray for the first time, which was suitable for all artificial leather parts: such as door panels, gear knob or seats.
+Light alloy wheels were now a must for sporty cars, but functional dreariness continued to reign behind them.
+Exactly 20 years ago, therefore, FOLIA TEC came up with the idea of a styling classic that could be used by anyone, and which is still constantly being reinvented with new colors and variations: the brake caliper paint, which is currently available in 25 different shades.
+The company stepped on the gas again in 2000, when it moved into its new headquarters in sophisticated Nuremberg.
+From there, the company's own products are sold in around 50 countries around the globe.
+The new headquarters came at just the right time, because a new tuning boom was on the horizon.

-In 2001, Hollywood block buster “The Fast and The Furious” epoch-making for the scene made it to the cinema, and quickly proved to be style-forming.
-Whilst NOS injections stayed in the US due to a lack of approval by the German Technical Inspection Association (TÜV), FOLIA TEC brought cool effects in and around the cars with the Fun & Light program – and was ahead of its time yet again.
+In 2001, the Hollywood blockbuster "The Fast and the Furious," which was epochal for the scene, hit theaters and quickly proved to be a style-setting work.
+While nitrous oxide injection and the like remained in the USA due to a lack of TÜV approvals, FOLIA TEC brought cool LED effects to and into the car in 2003 with its Fun & Light program - and was once again ahead of its time.